---UP NEXT: Let’s take a commercial breather, shall we?
-BANNED FROM INSTAGRAM: I Must Be Doing Something Right!
-After that, I'll tell you why I was having nightmares about that other guy who was threatening to rape me--and kill me.
+--If you want to go on right away, I'll tell you why I was having nightmares about that other guy who was threatening to rape me--and kill me.
 Joy-joy.
 As a result, I blew my fucking life apart.
 Literally.
 Badum-tss.

 OK, I lied.
 More war happened today.
 IT TORQUED ME OFF.

 --OR: My Phoenix & Red Dragon Dance that I choreographed as I was preparing for my first black belt test

 --OR: My Phoenix Dance that tells the tales of my 3 greatest rebirthing acts

 --OR: Little Tiger Burning - the sword dance I made as an itsy-bitsy orange belt